EENCloud/api-docs/source/includes/_api_user.md

 is_ptz_live                 | Enables the control over pan, tilt, zoom and recall stations while viewing preview or live video of PTZ cameras.
 View previews is enabled automatically with this permission is_recorded_video           | View history browser and archived video from cameras.
 View previews is enabled automatically with this permission is_view_preview_video       | Enables the preview of images from cameras is_edit_admin_users         | Enables the management of all users in a sub-account (add/delete/modify all users including administrators.
-Only available to Master Users) is_edit_all_users           | Enables the management of master users who are not administrators (add/delete/modify master account users) <br><br>Ability to grant access to sub-accounts.
+Only available to Master Users).
+Also allows to create new sub-accounts and access any sub-accounts created.
+(Only available to Master Users.) is_edit_all_users           | Enables the management of master users who are not administrators (add/delete/modify master account users) <br><br>Ability to grant access to sub-accounts.
 No user permissions are granted in sub-accounts.
 Only available to master account users is_device_admin             | This is for backwards compatibility <small>**(DEPRECATED)**</small>
 is_user_admin               | This is for backwards compatibility <small>**(DEPRECATED)**</small>